jrummell/facebooksteamachievements/README.md

 See the [Help](https://github.com/jrummell/facebooksteamachievements/wiki/help) page.

 ## Issues and feature requests
 Find an issue?
 Have a great idea for new feature?
-Please visit the [feedback forum](http://fbsteamachievements.uservoice.com/).
+Please log an [issue](https://github.com/jrummell/facebooksteamachievements/issues).

 ## Contribute
 We're looking for a few developers interested in [contributing](https://github.com/jrummell/facebooksteamachievements/wiki/develop) to our project.